MingfeiCheng/MingfeiCheng/README.md

 - 👀 I’m interested in AI System Testing, Computer Vision and Few-shot Segmentation.
 - 🌱 I’m currently learning Self-Driving Systems.
 - 💞️ I’m looking to collaborate on Autonomous Vehicle Testing and Few-shot Segmentation.
-- 📫 How to reach me
+- 📫 How to reach me -> See my homepage please.
+Thank u :)

 <!---
 MingfeiCheng/MingfeiCheng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.